simply-nicky/pyrost/docs/tutorials/sigray.rst

     ['y_pixel_size', 'distance', 'translations', 'basis_vectors', 'x_pixel_size',
     'good_frames', 'wavelength', 'num_threads', 'input_file']

-:class:`pyrost.STData` is a main class, that provides different tools to process the data.
-Also it provides methods to load data from a file with :func:`pyrost.STData.load` and save to it with :func:`pyrost.STData.save`.
+:class:`pyrost.STData` is the main class, that provides different tools to process the data.
+Also, it provides methods to load data from a file with :func:`pyrost.STData.load` and save to it with :func:`pyrost.STData.save`.
 Let's load raw X-ray images and look at them: